All You Need to Know About Incubation 🐣

 Day 23: Remove last few chicks.
 Candle unhatched eggs.
 Most will be dead in shell/ late deaths.

 This makes the process more interactive and adds a whole new dimension to hatching!
 There is nothing like seeing what is going on inside each egg.
-We use and recommend a Brinsea Ovaview Candling Lamp which floods the egg with light.
+We use and recommend both the Power Lux and Brinsea candling lamps which flood the egg with light.
 Best to use an LED or cold light as too much heat can harm the growing peeps.
 Brinsea also have a High Intensity Candling Lamp which is perfect if candling brown or dark shelled eggs like Rhode Island Red, Barnevelder or specialist eggs like Pheasant eggs.
 An egg at Day 1 is clear.
 When candling at Day 7 to 10 you will notice a small collection of blood vessels leading to a small, dark pulsating dot which will react slightly to light and heat.
 Looks a bit like a little red spider!
 This is the start of your peep.
 As it grows and develops it creates more blood vessels and becomes a more solid mass within the egg.
 The air sac will slowly increase in size and by the time the chick is ready to hatch the air sac can take up 1/3 of the egg.
 We recommend candling again at Day 18 and removing the eggs that have died.
 In late deaths the blood vessels are no longer red and the egg shows no movement and looks dark and dull.
 We remove these from the incubator which gives the soon to hatch chicks more room as they emerge.
 We candle again after Hatch Day (21) on Day 22 and 23 to confirm that all the non-hatchers are dead in shell prior to ceasing the incubation.
 It is good practice to open up unhatched eggs to see why chicks have died in the shell.
 (Eggtopsy)

 Losses During Incubation